 Leiner River Estuary Trail

-There are a parking lot and restroom at the trailhead.
+There are a parking lot and a restroom at the trailhead.
 You can enjoy a leisurely afternoon stroll on the Leiner Estuary Trail, this trail is very nice with some great views of Tahsis, right across the inlet.
 This 2 km trail is a level trail with boardwalks and viewing platforms that are located in the Leiner River estuary.
-The trail access is from the Tahsis Road, just 500 metres short of town and is well marked.
+The trail access is from the Tahsis Road, just 500 meters short of town, and is well marked.
 Read More….

 Quinsam River Trail

-The trail between Botany Bay and Botanical beach is an incredible walk through a forest of windswept and twisted trees, its a beautiful place, a place of wonder.
+The Trails between Botany Bay and Botanical beach is an incredible walk through a forest of windswept and twisted trees, it’s a beautiful place, a place of wonder.

 When you are hiking in the area, if you look close, you can still see remnants of the buildings sticking out of the west coast rain forest.
 There is a lot of history here, but you need to look close, as the west coast rain forest is claiming the land back once more.
 The area became a provincial park in 1989.